gabrieldim/Book-Reviews/README.md

 -----------------------

-The endponits that the Flask back-end consists of are the following: <br/>
+The endponits that the Flask sentiment analysis back-end engine consists of are the following: <br/>
-  - GET /v1/api/model - get_model_output(json format)
-  - POST /v1/api/model - model_prediction (requests 'comment/review' as a string)
+  - POST /v1/api/model - model_prediction (requests 'reviewDescription' as a string)